 A STA that has successfully negotiated a protected block ack agreement shall obey the following rules for that agreement as a block ack recipient in addition to rules specified from 10.25.6.3 (Scoreboard context control during full-state operation) to 10.25.6.6 (Receive reordering buffer control operation):

-The STA shall not use the Block Ack Starting Sequence Control subfield value in the BlockAckReq frame [11374]for the purposes of updating the value of WinStartB and WinStartR.
+The STA shall not use the Block Ack Starting Sequence Control subfield value in the BlockAckReq frame [11374]or an MU-BAR Trigger frame or a GCR-MU BAR Trigger frame for the purposes of updating the value of WinStartB and WinStartR.
 If the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.
 If, for a block ack agreement with segmentation and reassembly, the MPDU Starting Sequence subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.

 Block ack procedures in Multi-link operation